-A. Action Orientation B. Realistic Self-Assessment

-Goal setting Appraisal of Personal Strengths and

-Decision Making Weaknesses

-Networking Confidence in Leadership Skills

-Organization Willingness to Accept and Act Upor

-Perseverance & Persistence Constructive Feedback

-Time Management Optimism

-Delegation of Responsibilities Self-Management

-Focus Self-Motivation

-Attention to Details Sense of Humor

-Creativity•

-C. Social Interaction D. Awareness of the Needs of Others

-Listening Empathy

-Written, Verbal, and Non -Verbal communication Tolerance

-Friendliness Generosity

-Respect for the Opinions of Others Kindness

-Cooperation and Collaboration Patience

-Calmness

-Trust

-E. Altruistic Leadership

-Teamwork

-Positive Reinforcement

-Recognition of Other's Strengths

-Negotiation and Mediation

-Openness to Idea Exchange

-• Creativity is treated as a major Core Competen cy category in this article, but it also used in the
+B. Realistic Self-Assessment Appraisal of Personal Strengths and Weaknesses Confidence in Leadership Skills Willingness to Accept and Act Upon Constructive Feedback Optimism Self-Management Self-Motivation Sense of Humor D. Awareness of the Needs of Others Empathy Tolerance Generosity Kindness Patience Calmness Trust cy category in this article, but it also used in the

-Executive Function Taxonomy when the Taxonor ny but is used for other purposes.